fbpx

 So, let’s dive right in!

-Orphan pages are pages on your website that are not linked to any other pages on your site.
+An orphan page is a page on your website that is not linked to any other pages on your site.
 These pages are often created accidentally or through poor website design.

 As a result, these pages are isolated and have no connection to the rest of your website’s content.